Nhd-github/XR_Gallary/README.md

 We started by installing a few essential packages from the Unity Package Manager:

 - AR Foundation: the core library for building cross-platform AR experiences
-- ARCore XR Plugin: needed for running the app on Android

 - Universal Render Pipeline (URP): used to improve the rendering quality of the AR content
 - TextMeshPro: for displaying high-quality text descriptions next to characters